-Brand Style Guide Destination Imagination, Inc. 1111 S. Union Ave Cherry Hill, NJ 08002 Destination Imagination, Inc. is a 501(c)(3) non-profit educational organization.
-Copyright ©2018 by Destination Imagination, Inc. All rights reserved.
-Printed in the United States of America.
-No part of this publication may be reproduced or distributed in any form or by any means, or stored in data base or retrieval system, without prior written permission of the publisher.
+Destination Imagination Brand Style Guide

+Destination Imagination, Inc. is a 501(c)(3) non-profit educational organization.
+Copyright ©2022 by Destination Imagination, Inc. All rights reserved.
+No part of this publication may be reproduced or distributed in any form or by any means, or stored in data base or retrieval system, without prior written permission of Destination Imagination.